CodeRedDigital/al-cb/src/about.md

 ---
-title: 'About'
+title: "About"
-layout: 'layouts/about.html'
+layout: "layouts/about.html"
-color: 'cool-grey'
+color: "cool-grey"
-background: 'rusty-orange'
+background: "rusty-orange"
-logo-colours: ['cool-grey', 'pale-blue', 'charcoal-blue']
+logo-colours: ["cool-grey", "pale-blue", "charcoal-blue"]
-bodyclass: 'about'
+bodyclass: "about"
-data: 'about'
+data: "about"
+cursors:
+  normal: "/images/cool-grey-cursor.png"
+  pointer: "/images/charcoal-blue-cursor.png"
 ---

 <p>After 12 years working in the City as a commercial solicitor and then Director of Human Resources, Caroline moved from education and fundraising and into curating.
 First gaining a Master's in Modern &amp; Contemporary Art from Christie's Education, she went on to complete an MA in Curating Contemporary Art at the Royal College of Art, London.&nbsp;&nbsp;</p>